-Sanghani serves on multiple national committees, including the quality assurance and education committee for the American Society of Nuclear Cardiology and the CardioSurve committee for the American College of Cardiology.
-She has written book chapters and articles in the areas of nuclear cardiology and quality assurance, and has been invited to present her research at national conferences.
+Dr. Sanghani serves on multiple national committees including the quality assurance and education committee for the American Society of Nuclear Cardiology, Cardioserve and the Imaging Section Counsil for the American College of Cardiology.
+She has written book chapters and articles in the areas of nuclear cardiology and quality assurance and has been invited to present her research at national conferences.
 She was the 2006 winner of the Young Investigators Award from the American Society of Nuclear Cardiology for her work on Appropriate Use Criteria.
-She is also an active member of the Chicago Go Red for Women movement, striving to increase awareness of heart disease in women.
+In addition, she is an active member of the Chicago Go Red for Women Movement, working on efforts to increase awareness of heart disease in women.

-Charlotte Bai, MD, is an assistant professor of medicine at Rush.
-She received her medical degree from Northeast Ohio Medical University and completed her internal medicine residency and cardiology fellowship at Rush.
-Her training also includes completion of a cardiac CT fellowship at UCLA-Harbor in Los Angeles.
+Charlotte Bai, MD, is an associate professor of medicine at Rush.
+She received her medical degree from Northeast Ohio Medical University and completed her internal medicine residency and cardiology fellowship at Rush University.
+She completed her training in cardiac computed tomography at UCLA-Harbor in Los Angeles.

-Bai is board-certified in internal medicine, cardiology, echocardiography and nuclear cardiology.
+Bai is board-certified in internal medicine, cardiology, echocardiography, cardiac computed tomography and nuclear cardiology.
 Her areas of interest include cardiac imaging, women's heart disease, assessment of cardiac function during chemotherapy, valvular heart disease and preventive heart disease.

 Lynne Braun, PhD, CNP, is a nurse practitioner in the Rush Heart Center for Women and a professor in the Department of Adult Health and Gerontological Nursing in the Rush University College of Nursing.
 Her clinical and research interests include cardiovascular risk reduction, exercise, cardiac rehabilitation, hyperlipidemia and hypertension management.
 She has served as co-investigator for three NIH-funded research grants and co-authored prevention-related scientific statements and clinical practice guidelines.
 She is also a consultant to the Center for Disease Control's Division for Heart Disease and Stroke Prevention for several projects.